ESPresense/Floorplan-Creator/Readme.md

 ## Changes
 26-02-2022
+- MQTT controle panel now displays connected devices (and known devices even if not connected anymore)
 - MQTT Client to track devices
 - MQTT settings page to input config
 - show devices on the floorplan realtime